-This one is a real gem.
-In addition to being a very good film, it also serves as an educational experience for people who don’t know much about deafness.
+Mandy was directed by Alexander MacKendrick.
+The film was produced by Ealing Studios.This one is a real gem, in addition to being a very good film, it also serves as an extremely educational experience for people who don’t know that much about deafness.

-The sequences set at the deaf school were filmed on location at the Royal Schools For The Deaf in Manchester (now called The Seashell Trust).
-The film also has strong performances from all in the cast, and it is a beautiful film showing there is hope out there during tough times.
+The sequences set at the deaf school were filmed on location at the Royal School For The Deaf, which is in Manchester (it is now called The Seashell Trust).
+The film features strong performances from all in the cast, and it is a very moving and uplifting film showing people that there is hope out there during tough times.

-At the time of the films release, illness and disability still had much stigma attached to them.
+At the time of this films release illness and disability still had a great deal of a stigma attached to them.
 Issues such as deafness were swept under the carpet so to speak.
 People didn’t want to know about such things.
 Shame on them I say, disability is not catching!

 I also really hope that people who saw this film back at the time of release came to understand that deaf people(and anyone else with a disability for that matter)are just as normal as anyone else.
 I also hope this film helped educate people more about the condition of deafness.